vispz/psvishnu91.github.io/_posts/ml_notes/2022-11-10-entropy-kld.md

-**The smaller the number the better.** The idea is that the denominator is predicting the average and if your model is doing worse using features than predicting the average class probability then you are better off just predicting the average.
+**The smaller the number the better.** The idea is that the denominator is predicting the average and if your model is doing worse using features than predicting the average class probability then you are overfitting to noise and you are better off just predicting the average.
 For the homepage and searchpage example discussed above this will be 1 in both cases.

 $$ \text{NE} = \frac{-\frac{1}{N} \sum_{i=1}^n(y_i\log(p_i) + (1-y_i)\log(1-p_i))}{-(p\log(p) + (1-p)\log(1-p))} $$